cosivina/cosivina/README.txt

 JSONlab, but will only receive a warning message when trying to save or load a parameter file).
-You can download JSONlab for free e.g. from here: http://sourceforge.net/projects/iso2mesh/files/jsonlab/
+You can download JSONlab for free e.g. from here: http://sourceforge.net/projects/iso2mesh/files/jsonlab/ COSIVINA has been tested with JSONlab versions 0.9.0 and 0.9.1.

+COMPATIBILITY WITH EARLIER VERSIONS OF MATLAB

+The full functionality of the framework is supported by Matlab Release 2011a and later.
+Compatibility with Matlab Release 2009a and later can be achieved through a small modification: In the file base/Element.m, replace the first line classdef Element < matlab.mixin.Copyable by classdef Element < handle
+With this modification, there is no longer a straightforward way to create a copy of an element (rather than the element handle).
+This functionality is not required for basic use of the framework, including creation and use of GUIs (see documentation for further information).